tmforum-oda/oda-canvas/source/webhooks/implementation/README.md

 The actual caBundle is added as a Helm value in the `oda-canvas-charts\canvas\values.yaml` file.

-# Build and Release Dockerimage
+# Buildautomation and Versioning

-TODO[FH]: link to documentatino how to build and release the dockerimage.
+TODO[FH]: link to description how build and release process works.